FIND OUT MORE ABOUT THE WORK BEING DONE BY SOUTHLAND'S CATCHMENT GROUPS HERE

 and a healthier environment

-With guidance from a 12-member committee representing our three local Catchment Groups, this project aims to improve the accuracy of soil data through high-resolution maps that reflect the unique variability of our land.
+With guidance from farmer lead 12-member committee representing three local Catchment Groups, this project aims to improve the accuracy of soil data through high-resolution maps that reflect the unique variability of our land.

 We all rely on local knowledge and experience, and while this approach works well, existing soil maps are too coarse to support precise property or paddock-scale management.
 As modern farming is increasingly dependent on detailed soil information, there is a clear need for updated soil maps that can better reflect land variability.